 According to ZipRecruiter, the average annual salary for a home-based truck dispatcher is $55,748 (or $27 per hour).

-Starting a home-based truck dispatching business is likely to be challenging and there will undeniably be multiple obstacles and issues to overcome throughout the process.
-However, once you have put the time and work in and have built a consistent workload and client-base, it is also extremely rewarding and can be highly profitable.
+Starting a home-based truck dispatching business is likely to be challenging, and there will undeniably be multiple obstacles and issues to overcome throughout the process.
+However, once you have put the time and work in and have built a consistent workload and client base, it is also gratifying and can be highly profitable.

-The truck dispatching industry is competitive and complex and the role of a dispatcher can be highly demanding.
-Because of this, it is vital that you carry out adequate research and undertake any necessary training to ensure that you are fully prepared for your new business venture and have every chance at success.
+The truck dispatching industry is competitive and complex; a dispatcher’s role can be highly demanding.
+Because of this, you must carry out adequate research and undertake any necessary training to ensure that you are fully prepared for your new business venture and have every chance at success.